 Figure 2: Examples of workflow for different data types from tomography and FIB-SEM.
-Each step of the workflow is shown through four data sets (rows A-D) after data collection: resin embedded stained tomography of longitudinally sectioned stereocilia, resin embedded stained tomography of plant cell wall cellulose, FIB-SEM of breast epithelial cell mitochondria, and SBF-SEM of E. coli bacteria.
-A 2D slice through the raw data is shown in column 1, and the data after alignment and 3D reconstruction is in column 2.
-Filtering techniques applied in column 3: median filter (A3), non-anisotropic diffusion filter (B3), Gaussian blur (C3), and MATLAB’s imadjust filter (D3).
+Each step of the workflow after data collection is shown through four data sets (rows A-D): resin embedded stained tomography of longitudinally sectioned stereocilia, resin embedded stained tomography of plant cell wall cellulose, FIB-SEM of breast epithelial cell mitochondria, and SBF-SEM of E. coli bacteria.
+A 2D slice through the raw data is shown in column 1, and an image from the data after alignment and 3D reconstruction comprises column 2.
+The filtering techniques applied in column 3 are the following: median filter (A3), non-anisotropic diffusion filter (B3), Gaussian blur (C3), and MATLAB’s imadjust filter (D3).
 An example of the best segmentation for each data set from the cropped area of interest (column 4) is displayed as a 3D rendering in column 5.

 Scale bars: A1-A3 = 200 nm, A4 = 150 nm, A5 = 50 nm, B1-B3 = 200 nm, B4-B5 = 100 nm, C1-C3 = 1 m, C4-C5 = 500 nm, D1-D3= 2 m, D4-D5 = 200 nm.

-Figure 3: Different data sets being segmented by four different approaches.
+Figure 3: Application of Four Segmentation Approaches to Example Data Sets.
 Six example data sets were segmented by all four approaches: manual abstracted model generation, manual tracing, automated density-based segmentation, and custom-tailored automated segmentation.
-Manual abstracted model generation was effective for the resin embedded stained tomography of stereocilia (A), as the purpose was not to extract exact densities but rather to create a model for quantitative purposes.
+Manual abstracted model generation was effective for the resin embedded stained tomography of stereocilia (A), as the purpose was to create a model for quantitative purposes rather than to extract densities.
 For the resin embedded stained tomography of plant cell wall (B), automated density-based segmentation was the most effective method to quickly extract the cellulose through many slices, where as the manual methods took much more effort on only a few slices of data.
 Manual abstracted model generation generated the microtubule triplet in the stained tomography of kinocilium (C) while other segmentation methods did not, yet the two automated approaches extracted the densities more quickly and were therefore preferred.
 Due to the shape of mitochondria from FIB-SEM of breast epithelial cells (D), manual tracing provided the cleanest result, and the low population density combined with use of interpolation methods allowed for quick segmentation.
 Given the large volume that needed to be segmented, custom-tailored automated segmentation proved to be most efficient to segment the SBF-SEM bacteria data (E), but both automatic approaches were comparable.
 Although time consuming, the only method to extract the FIB-SEM of breast epithelial cell membrane (F) was manual tracing.

 Scale Bars: A1-A5 = 100 nm, B1-B5 = 100 nm, C1-C5 = 50 nm, D1-D5 = 500 nm, E1-E5 = 200 nm, F1-F5, bars = 500 nm.

-Figure 4: Objective and subjective characteristics and criteria for triaging of data sets.
-Using examples of data sets characteristics, criteria are proposed to inform a decision on which segmentation approach to use.
-With respect to objective characteristics, data can have contrast that is low, medium, or high (A1-A3), be fuzzy or crisp (B1-B2), spaced out or crowded (C1-C2), and have complex or simply organized features (D1-D2).
-Subjective characteristics include the desired objective targeting a simplified model or extracting the exact densities (E1-E2), convoluted sheet, convoluted volume, or linear morphology of the feature of interest (F1-F3), high or low population density of the feature of interest (G1-G2), and the trade-off between high-fidelity and high-resource-allocation for a diminishing return on investments such as time (H1-H2).
+Figure 4: Objective image characteristics and subjective personal aims for triaging of data sets.
+Using examples of data set characteristics, criteria are proposed to inform a decision as to which segmentation approach to use.
+With respect to objective characteristics, data can inherently have contrast that is low, medium, or high (A1-A3), be fuzzy or crisp (B1-B2), spaced out or crowded (C1-C2), and have complex or simply organized features (D1-D2).
+Subjective personal aims include the desired objective targeting a simplified model or extracting the exact densities (E1-E2), identifying a convoluted sheet, convoluted volume, or linear morphology as the feature of interest (F1-F3), choosing a high or low population density of the feature of interest (G1-G2), and deciding upon the trade-off between high-fidelity and high-resource-allocation for a diminishing return on investments such as time (H1-H2).